denisecase/datafun-00-textbook/RUNNING_ALL_EXAMPLES.md

 ## Before Running

-To execute all the code, you'll need to be able to:
+The examples include both Python scripts (.py) and Jupyter Notebooks (.ipynb), so execute all of the examples, you'll need to be able to:

 1. Start an interactive Python session
 1. Read and execute a Python script (.py)